Proposed Priority Product: Treatments Containing Perfluoroalkyl or Polyfluoroalkyl Substances for Use on Converted Textiles or Leathers

 Public Comment Period

-To submit comments and view related materials regarding this proposal, please visit the CalSAFER site.
-The comment period closes at 11:59 p.m. on December 31, 2019.
+To view comments and related materials regarding this proposal, please visit the CalSAFER site.
 Input from the workshop and public comment period will be taken into consideration as the Department finalizes the Product-Chemical Profile in preparation for rulemaking.

 Below are downloads related to this workshop: